DanielBV/Sonar-Plugin-New-Language-Example/README.md

 * **org.sonar.mylanguage**: Includes the two classes that act as the entry point of the plugin: `MyLanguagePlugin` and `MyLanguageSquidSensor`.
 * **plugin**: Contains the classes associated with the plugin.
 * **rules**: Contains (you guessed it) the classes that implements the rules.
 * **parser?**: This template doesn't contain a parser.
-But if you are going to parse anything serious you should add one.
+But if you are going to analyze anything serious you should add one.

 The classes `MyLanguagePlugin`, `MyLanguage`, `MyLanguageQualityProfile` and `MyLanguageRuleRepository` declare what the plugins do.
 Meanwhile `MyLanguageSquidSensor` contains some configuration and also is the entry point of the plugin.
 You can implement the method `execute` as you wish.
 I extracted the necessary configuration from the context and delegated the analysis to the class `MyLanguageScanner`.

 ## How to use it
 The plugin is already functional.
 Before you change things you should [install it in a Sonarqube instance and check it's working](#installing-the-plugin).

 To create your own plugin from it you should change several things.
-To begin with, replace every "MyLanguage" with the name of the language in the name and contents of each file.
+To begin with, replace every "MyLanguage" with the name of the language you want to analyze.

 Also you probably want to add a parser to the plugin.
 You can use any parser you want (SSLR, ANTLR, Javacc, etc).
 The parser should be called from the method `scanFile` of the file `MyLanguageScanner.java`.
+The documentation has an entry called [Supporting New Languages](https://docs.sonarqube.org/latest/extend/new-languages/) that explains how to add a new language.
+This template covers the step 5, and lays down the foundation to call a parser and create new rules.

 ### Adding new rules
-Every rule must implement the class `MyLanguageCheck`.
-This inteface contains a single method, `scan`, which takes an argument of type `MyLanguageRuleContext`.
+Every rule must implement the interface `MyLanguageCheck`.
+It contains a single method, `scan`, which takes an argument of type `MyLanguageRuleContext`.
 This class must contain all the information that every rule needs , so you should store all the information the rules need in that object.
 The Rule Context also includes the issues raised by rules.

 Then create a class that implements `MyLanguageCheck`.
 Finally the rule must be added to the Rule Repository and activated in the quality profile.